 Frequently Asked Questions

 Study in UK (SI-UK) would like to offer some answers to our most frequently asked questions about studying law in the UK.
-Read the answers below and if you have any more questions reach out to an SI-UK consultant, who will be able to help answer any further queries.
+Read the answers below and if you have any more questions reach out to an SI-UK Consultant, who will be able to help answer any further queries.

 Yes.
 In order to practise law upon returning to Canada, students with LLB degrees from overseas will need to assess their qualifications with the National Committee on Accreditation (the NCA).
 Click this link to learn more about accreditation in Canada.